 I studied English Literature at London University, which is where I was rigorously trained in the interpretation of text.
 I was meant to go on to do a DLitt at Oxford but I felt I wanted to make a more practical contribution to society.
 Having worked as a cleaner and auxiliary nurse in a hospital for older people, I went on to train as a nurse at University College Hospital, London.
 I worked as a nurse for ten years, including helping found the first nurse-led, inner-city Community Hospital, and ending as a ward sister of an acute medical ward at the Royal Infirmary of Edinburgh.
 I published in nursing as a student nurse and as a ward sister, writing about learning to listen, what is stressful in nursing and about the founding of an experimental nurse-run community unit.
 In 1986 I won a Scottish Home and Health Department Nursing Research Training Fellowship that funded my research training in Social Science at Edinburgh University.
 I then went on to complete my doctorate on the assessment and care of older people in acute hospitals as a self funded part-time student, with two breaks for maternity leave.
 My first academic post was as Senior Research Fellow in Nursing at Keele University where I was charged with helping to engender a research culture to assist in North Staffordshire College of Nursing and Midwifery’s transition into the university sector.
 I helped set up the Centre for Nursing Research there, of which I became acting director.
 I was also appointed Honorary Research Fellow to the Department of Sociology and Anthropology, where I taught two courses on the masters in medical anthropology programme.
 I then took up a post as Research Officer in the Keele Centre for Social Gerontology, where I helped obtain nearly a million pounds in research funds.
 From there I moved to a lectureship in Social Science in 1999 at the newly founded school in Cardiff, progressing to Chair in 2009.

 - P. White. (+ 3 ESRC Studentship).
+The significance of a life threatening event: an interpretive ethnographic inquiry with survivors of an Intensive Care Unit.
 2002-2008.
-The significance of a life-threatening event: an interpretive ethnographic inquiry with survivors of an Intensive Care Unit.
-2008.

 - A. Hillman.
 (School Bursary 1+ 3).
-2003-2007 Social exclusion and the contemporary organisation of health care: ethnography of older people in Accident and Emergency.
-2008.
+Social exclusion and the contemporary organisation of health care: an ethnography of older people in Accident and Emergency.
+2003-2008

 - Dr H. Charles-Jones.
-(NHSE New Blood Fellowship 2000-2003).
-Primary health care team manager, family doctor or general physician?
+(NHSE New Blood Fellowship) Primary health care team manager, family doctor or general physician?
 An ethnography of the role of the general practitioner under change agendas.
-2003.
+2000-2003.

-- E. Barradell 1998-2001 (funded by the School of Post-Graduate Medicine, Keele University) Participation of families and older people in the social organisation of the nursing home.
-2003.
+- E. Barradell (School of Post-Graduate Medicine, Keele University) Participation of families and older people in the social organisation of the nursing home.
+1998-2001